With thousands of amp sims on the market it’s hard to figure out which one’s right for you.

 Learn more about Amp Designer and Logic Pro here: Apple Logic Pro X

 We’ll cover this in more detail later, but here’s the short…

 This is the plugin I recommend to most people.
 And they have a free version.

 AmpliTube 4 (Free Version)

-To get started, 24 pieces of gear are include at no cost.
+The free version of Amplitube comes with 24 pieces of gear at no cost.

-The guys over at Ignite Amps have built a few free options.
+The guitar scientists at Ignite Amps have built a few free sims that sound terrific.

 LePou Plugins (Free, Fully Featured)

-Beloved by fans of indie developers, this collection of free amp sims packs a punch.
+Beloved by fans of indie developers, this collection of free simulators packs a punch.